NightShade256/bfexec/README.md

 If you want to early exit a BF script that is running just, `Ctrl + C` (Keyboard Interrupt).

+The interpreter actively optimizes for scan and clear loops.
+But still the interpreter is quite SLOW.
+The hanoi tower and mandelbrot set examples take excruciatingly long to finish.
+This is in part due to Python itself being a interpreted language, and that the interpreter doesn't optimize for other constructs.

+I am trying to implement optimization for other constructs hence look out for that update!

 ## Contributing

 Just open a pull request.